 The tallest building, the busiest airport, the fastest roller coaster, the biggest indoor park – name it and Dubai already has a record breaker in the category.
-Skyscrapers, fashion, gold or glamour, there are plenty of reasons why Dubai is every traveller’s dream.
+Skyscrapers, fashion, gold or glamour, there are plenty of reasons why Dubai is every traveler’s dream.

 1. Hassle Free Visa